PaperPrototype/Intro-Coding-and-Computers/07 - Algorithms + Structures/Lecture/english.md

 ![array of addresses to array of strings](/Assets/addresses_array_to_array_names.png)

 If you haven't noticed already, the names in the array have been sorted alphabetically!

-Although, it is really "ASCII-betically", because we use the ASCII number for that letter to decide the order.
+Although, it is really "ASCII-betically", because we use the ASCII number for that letter to decide the order (smaller number = first, larger number = last).

-This way we could use binary search (which was explained in week 0) to compare a name's letters (as if they were numbers) to search for a nmae in the list (since binary search requires that we sort first).
+This way we could use binary search (which was explained in week 0) to compare a name's letters (as if they were numbers) to search for a name in the list (since binary search requires that we sort first).

 Now add a `for` loop to go over the addresses in the names array, and access each name.